Providing Legal Guidance for Clients Looking to Protect Their Estate and Record Their Wishes

 If you die without a will in California, you will have died intestate.
 That means any assets you may have left as a part of your estate will be divided by a judge in accordance with California’s intestate laws, passing your assets to your closest surviving spouse or relative rather than to your intended beneficiaries.

+Furthermore, working with a Redding wills lawyer ensures that your will is legally valid, reduces the risk of disputes or challenges from heirs, and provides you with peace of mind knowing that you have taken steps to protect your legacy.
 The attorneys at the King Law Office can assist you in the process of drafting your last will to ensure your wishes are respected and to help your loved ones avoid the headaches and family disputes that may come with an intestate probate process.
 Contact us at 530-221-2640 to get started.